unm-historiography/metahistory/essays/thematic/eurocentrism.md

 {% include figure.html
   class="img-center"
   width="56%"
   caption="Europe is so much more than just a continent.
-To _be_ European includes having a certain cultural, spiritual, and even economic background.
-Being born in Europe is not always enough to be seen as _European_.
+To **be** European includes having a certain cultural, spiritual, and even economic background.
+Being born in Europe is not always enough to be seen as 'European'.
 This has greatly influenced who has been included in depictions of historical Europe." image-url="worldmap.jpg" source-url="https://it.wikipedia.org/wiki/File:Europe_in_the_world_(red)_(W3).svg"
 %}